Best Gaming Laptops Under $1,000

 By the FilterKilter Editorial Team

-Best Gaming Laptops Under $1,000 is really about balancing graphics performance, thermal headroom, and overall value.
-This list leans into under $1,200, 8 GB of RAM or more, 256 GB of storage or more, and a dedicated GPU so you can compare the laptops that actually fit the brief.
+Best Gaming Laptops Under $1,000 is really about balancing entry-level gaming performance, realistic settings expectations, and price discipline.
+This list leans into $500 to $1,000, 16 GB of RAM or more, 512 GB of storage or more, and entry-level gaming compatibility so you can compare the laptops that actually fit the brief.
 Use it as a shortlist, then narrow further inside FilterKilter once you know which tradeoffs matter most to you.

 What to Look For

-• Set your budget first and treat under $1,200 as a hard constraint so you do not compare laptops that solve different problems.
+• Set your budget first and treat $500 to $1,000 as a hard constraint so you do not compare laptops that solve different problems.

 • Prioritize SSD storage, a current-generation processor, and the ports you actually use before paying extra for cosmetic upgrades.